-- Physical, chemical, and biological data from ambient fixed station water quality monitoring networks conducted by Iowa DNR and other agencies (e.g., U.S. Geological Survey; U.S. Army Corps of Engineers); - Data from water quality monitoring conducted by adjacent states on border rivers and waters flowing into the state; - Data from Iowa DNR's ambient biological monitoring program as conducted in cooperation with the State Hygienic Laboratory at the University of Iowa (SHL); - Data from the ongoing Iowa DNR-sponsored statewide lake monitoring project conducted by Iowa State University or SHL; - Data from monitoring of bacterial indicators in rivers and at beaches of publicly-owned lakes; - Data from programs to monitor fish tissue for toxic contaminants; - Reports of pollutant-caused fish kills; - Where readily available, data from public water supplies on the quality of raw and finished water; - Drinking water-related source water assessments under Section 1453 of the Safe Drinking Water Act; - Data from special studies of water quality and aquatic communities; - Best professional judgment of Iowa DNR staff; - Results of volunteer monitoring; - Water-related information received from the public.
+- Physical, chemical, and biological data from ambient fixed station water quality monitoring networks conducted by Iowa DNR and other agencies (e.g., U.S. Geological Survey; U.S. Army Corps of Engineers); - Data from water quality monitoring conducted by adjacent states on border rivers and waters flowing into the state; - Data from Iowa DNR's ambient biological monitoring program as conducted in cooperation with the State Hygienic Laboratory at the University of Iowa (SHL); - Data from the ongoing Iowa DNR-sponsored statewide lake monitoring project conducted by Iowa State University or SHL; - Data from monitoring of bacterial indicators in rivers and at beaches of publicly-owned lakes; - Data from programs to monitor fish tissue for toxic contaminants; - Reports of pollutant-caused fish kills; - Data from public water supplies on the quality of raw and finished water;